learnk8s/learnk8s.io/src/troubleshooting/content.md

 1. The `servicePort` of the Ingress should match the `port` of the Service
 1. The `serviceName` of the Ingress should match the `name` of the Service

-The following diagram summarises the how to connect the ports:
+The following diagram summarises how to connect the ports:

 ```slideshow
 {